jongear/minidrone/README.md

 [![Spider Swarm](http://img.youtube.com/vi/PLWJMR61Qs0/0.jpg)](http://www.youtube.com/watch?v=PLWJMR61Qs0)

-Previous versions of the `rolling-spider` library required you to specify the UUID for your drone through a discover process.
-This has been removed in favor of just using the first BLE device that broadcasts with "RS_" as its localname. ***If you are flying multiple minidrones or in a very populated BLE area***, you will want to use the discovery process in order to identify specifically the drone(s) you want to control.
-Use the [Discovery Tool](https://github.com/voodootikigod/node-rolling-spider/blob/master/eg/discover.js) to get the UUID of all nearby BLE devices.
+Previous versions of the `minidrone` library required you to specify the UUID for your drone through a discover process.
+This has been removed in favor of just using the first BLE device that broadcasts with "RS\_" as its localname. **_If you are flying multiple minidrones or in a very populated BLE area_**, you will want to use the discovery process in order to identify specifically the drone(s) you want to control.
+Use the [Discovery Tool](https://github.com/voodootikigod/node-minidrone/blob/master/eg/discover.js) to get the UUID of all nearby BLE devices.

 If you want to fly multiple drones at once, please use the Swarm API for that.
 An example of the swarm, as well as other examples, is available in the `eg/` directory.
-[Source Code Sample](https://github.com/voodootikigod/node-rolling-spider/blob/master/eg/swarm.js)
+[Source Code Sample](https://github.com/voodootikigod/node-minidrone/blob/master/eg/swarm.js)

 ### Client API

-#### RollingSpider.createClient([options]) __or__ new RollingSpider([options])
+#### Drone.createClient([options]) **or** new Drone([options])

 Options

-> * `uuid`: The uuid (Bluetooth UUID) or the Published Name (something like RS_XXXXXX) of the drone.
+> - `uuid`: The uuid (Bluetooth UUID) or the Published Name (something like RS_XXXXXX) of the drone.
 Defaults to finding first announced.
 Can be a list of uuids that are separated by a comma (in the case of a string) or as an array of strings.
-> * `logger`: The logging engine to utilize.
+> - `logger`: The logging engine to utilize.
 Defaults to `debug`, but you could provide `console.log` or other similar logging system that can accept strings and output them.
-> * `forceConnect`: When set to true, this will not wait for the bluetooth module to settle.
+> - `forceConnect`: When set to true, this will not wait for the bluetooth module to settle.
 This is necessary for some known use cases.

 #### client.connect([callback])